ponderworthy/MultiJACK/README.md

 So if we want to run, say, Yoshimi, and attach it to soft server #1, we might do this:

     JACK_DEFAULT_SERVER=SOFT1 bash -c 'yoshimi'

+### Addenda

+You may notice that the -p setting in HARD is 512 right now, and 128 in SOFT.